Tag Archive for: Employers

 Home | Employers

 The Employment Rights Bill, published on the 10th October 2024, is the flagship proposal by the new Government promising to ‘make work pay’.
 The Bill outlines the most significant and far-reaching changes to employment law for decades.
-In this article we review the proposals and the implications for employers.
+In this article we review the proposals and the implications for employers including the most recent amendments to the Bill published last week.

 What are the headlines?